TUBAF-IfI-LiaScript/VL_Softwareentwicklung/02_DotNet.md

                                   {{5}}
 *******************************************************************************

-"Das ist ja alles gut und schön, aber ich ich bin C Programmierer!"
+**"Das ist ja alles gut und schön, aber ich ich bin C Programmierer!"**

-{{3}}
 > **Anti-Pattern "Golden Hammer"**:
 > *if all you have is a hammer, everything looks like a nail.*